JayArrowz/ShardWorker/README.md

 > If `ExecuteAsync` **throws**, the shard is **not** released — it stays held and retries on the next loop iteration.
 Only a clean return triggers the release.

+> **`MaxShardsPerInstance` is strongly recommended with `ReleaseOnCompletion`.** Without it, an instance has unlimited capacity and will re-acquire every shard it just released on the very next acquire cycle — starving other instances.
+Setting `MaxShardsPerInstance` to `TotalShards / expectedInstances` ensures released shards stay unclaimed long enough for other instances to compete for them.

 ### Error retry mode (`ReleaseOnThrows = true`)

 By default, if `ExecuteAsync` throws, the error is logged and the shard is retried after `WorkerInterval`.
 With `ReleaseOnThrows = true`, the shard is released immediately so **any** instance (not necessarily this one) can attempt it on the next acquire cycle: